tidyverts/tsibble/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/tsibble?color=brightgreen)](https://cran.r-project.org/package=tsibble)

-The **tsibble** package provides a data class of `tbl_ts` to represent tidy temporal data.
+The **tsibble** package provides a data class of `tbl_ts` to represent tidy time series data.
 A *tsibble* consists of a time index, key and other measured variables in a data-centric format, which is built on top of the *tibble*.

 ## Installation